OutlierVentures/H2O/README.md

 ```
 ./ocean
 ```
+You can add the option `kovan` to use the testnet: `./ocean kovan`.

 This will launch Ocean in a `screen` session.
 Once the blockchain is ready, you will see repeat output `keeper-contracts_1  | eth_getFilterLogs`, at which point you can detach from the screen with `CTRL` + `A`, `CTRL` + `D`.

 Local/testnet use can be specified with environment variables as usual with Ocean Protocol.